 If the heart beats fast enough and the blood pressure goes up high enough, it could discourage blood flow to the heart, causing chest pains.
 This isn’t the case for most people who drink coffee, and if you don’t have caffeine sensitivity but get chest pains after coffee, it’s more likely to be acid reflux.

-As mentioned, a healthy person can tolerate 400 milligrams of caffeine (more or less) daily, safely.
+As mentioned, a healthy person can safely tolerate 400 milligrams of caffeine (more or less).
 That’s equal to about four cups of coffee and is considered moderate caffeine consumption, according to the Mayo Clinic.
 It is important to note that excess caffeine intake can still affect your body negatively in other ways.

 Here are some of the unpleasant symptoms that can be caused by drinking large amounts of caffeine regularly: